ai-mbl/example-project/README.md

 ## Specifying your environment

 In order to ensure that your group members (and future you) can run your code, we will specify the set of python packages that are required for your code to run.
 It's also a good idea to make a note of what python version you are working with and cruft will prompt you to pick a python version when you are creating your project.
+We recommend choosing python 3.10 or greater, unless you need to use an older version for one of your dependencies.

 The requirements for your code are specified in the `pyproject.toml` file in the dependencies section, which will look something like this:
 ```toml